pharo-graphics/Roassal/README.md

 Visit the [documentation github page](https://github.com/pharo-graphics/RoassalDocumentation)

-A major effort on writing documentation is under way.
-The wiki pages are yet another source of documentation for Roassal: https://github.com/pharo-graphics/Roassal/wiki

 ## Roassal as a dependent application
 If you wish to set a dependency to Roassal in your application, you simply need to add the following in your baseline: